machy44/fullstackopen/part7/bloglist-frontend-redux/README.md

 # guidelines for using this project

+## general info

-project is created with [CRA](https://create-react-app.dev/).
-This project uses [redux-toolkit](https://redux-toolkit.js.org/) for state and
+- project is created with [CRA](https://create-react-app.dev/).
-[RTK](https://redux-toolkit.js.org/rtk-query/overview) for fetching and caching data.
+- This project uses [redux-toolkit](https://redux-toolkit.js.org/) for state and [RTK](https://redux-toolkit.js.org/rtk-query/overview) for fetching and caching data.
+- [react router v6](https://reactrouter.com/docs/en/v6/getting-started/overview) is used for routing.
+- [react hook forms](https://react-hook-form.com/) with yup are used for form validations

 ## development

-1. install npm and node
+1. [install npm and node](https://nodejs.org/en/download/) -> `npm` is included in `node.js` installation
-2. npm install
-3. npm start
+2. run `npm install`
+3. run `npm start`

 ## tests